 Learning to have a conversation is part of language development.

-Your child will try to make it easier for you to understand him by combining words, gestures and sounds and by changing the tone of his voice.
+In general, your child understands more than they can say.
+Your child will try to make it easier for you to understand them by combining words, gestures and sounds and by changing the rhythm and tone of their voice.

 Growing up in a bilingual or multilingual family doesn’t affect how early or quickly children learn to use language.
 Sometimes multilingual or bilingual children mix their languages for a while, but this stops once they understand that they’re using more than one language.

 If you notice any of the following signs in your child, or you’re worried about your child’s language development, it’s a very good idea to see your child and family health nurse, GP or paediatrician.

 - doesn’t respond to their name or noises

 - isn’t trying to communicate with babbling, words or gestures